alfred_ vs Google CC: Which AI Email Agent Is Better? (2026)

 Should I use alfred_ or Google CC?

-• Google CC is a free experimental AI agent from Google Labs that sends a daily "Your Day Ahead" briefing email; it tells you what's coming but takes no action
+• Google CC is an experimental AI agent from Google Labs that sends a daily "Your Day Ahead" briefing email and can prepare email drafts and calendar links when you steer it; it does not autonomously handle your inbox

 • alfred_ is an AI executive assistant that handles your email, drafts replies, extracts tasks, and tracks follow-ups autonomously